adaliebc/startup/conflictTest.md

 Welcome to this file.
 It is a thrilling place.
+This is my edit done online, not in VSCode.
-This is my merge that combines my online and VSCode edit.
+This is a VSCode chaange.